wangyg19/CMBProbe/README.md

 # CMBProbe
 This is the Python package for AC discrepancy maps in the paper

 >Ian H. Sloan, Quoc T. Le Gia, Yu Guang Wang, Robert S. Womersley and Jan Hamann.
-[A new Probe of non-Gaussianity for Maps of the CMB](). arXiv preprint arXiv:, 2019.
+[A New Probe of non-Gaussianity for CMB Maps](). arXiv preprint arXiv:, 2019.

 Author: Dr. Yu Guang Wang (yuguang.wang@unsw.edu.au).